meysamsardari/meysamsardari/README.md

 - 👋 Hi, I’m @meysamsardari
-- 👀 I’m interested in Electronic
+- 👀 I’m interested in Electronic & Mechatronic
 - 🌱 I’m currently learning Network
 - 💞️ I’m looking to collaborate on New Idea
-- 📫 How to reach me anjiloo.ir
+- 📫 How to reach me ...

 <!---
 meysamsardari/meysamsardari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.